CloudwaysbyDO/jev-nodejs/README.md

 3. **Jev turns unstructured text into structured, typed decisions.**
 4. **Application code can branch on those decisions** — display them, route a ticket, trigger a workflow.
 5. **Another developer can clone this repo, add an API key, deploy to Cloudways, and have it working in under 30 minutes.**

 ---

-## Future extensions

-This reference application is intentionally minimal.
-Possible next steps:

-- **Act on the decisions** — when `escalate` is true, post to a Slack webhook or create a ticket.
-The typed output makes this a one-line `if`.
-- **Add a Score question** — e.g. estimated effort on a `trivial → major-project` scale ([Score primitive docs](https://docs.typesafe.ai/primitives/score)).
-- **Persist results** — add a database on the same Cloudways server and build a triage-history dashboard.
-- **Batch mode** — pipe an email inbox or contact-form feed through `/analyze` and auto-label everything.
-- **Confidence thresholds** — route decisions below, say, 70% confidence to a human instead of acting automatically ([reading confidence](https://docs.typesafe.ai/confidence)).
-- **Add an AI agent** — use Jev as the decision gate inside a larger automated workflow.

----